ThumNet/iDeal.Net/README.md

 ## Certificates
 In order to use iDeal you need to create (or buy) a certificate.
 The public key needs to be uploaded to your iDeal dashboard so they are able to verify your messages/requests.
 To create a self-signed certifcate you can use openSSL
-Download and install openSSL from http://www.openssl.org/related/binaries.html then from the command prompt run the following commands:
+Download and install openSSL from http://www.openssl.org/ or https://slproweb.com/products/Win32OpenSSL.html then from the command prompt run the following commands:

   * openssl genrsa -aes128 -out private.pem -passout pass:[YOUR PRIVATE PASSWORD] 2048